Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX Titan should be 20% faster than the Radeon R9 280 in general, due to its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX Titan should perform a bit faster than the Radeon R9 280 in general. (explain)

-Texel RateThe GeForce GTX Titan is much (approximately 79%) faster with regards to anisotropic filtering than the Radeon R9 280. (explain)
+Texel RateThe GeForce GTX Titan is a lot (more or less 79%) more effective at AF than the Radeon R9 280. (explain)

-Pixel RateThe GeForce GTX Titan will be much (more or less 35%) better at anti-aliasing than the Radeon R9 280, and should be able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce GTX Titan will be much (about 35%) better at anti-aliasing than the Radeon R9 280, and able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison